 |

-Nearly six million Americans have bipolar disorder (BPD) and more than half of them are not receiving treatment for this serious mental illness.
+Nearly six million Americans have bipolar disorder (BPD), and more than half of them are not receiving treatment for this serious mental illness.
 Many people with BPD are misdiagnosed with major depression, schizophrenia, or borderline personality disorder because signs of BPD

 While in a manic phase, people with BPD may engage in delusional or irrational thinking and extreme behaviors leading to criminal activity or involvement in dangerous situations.
 Alternately, the “down” stage of a bipolar episode can make a person feel extremely depressed and suicidal.

-How Can You Be Sure You are Living with Someone Who is Bipolar?
+How Can You Be Sure You Are Living with Someone Who is Bipolar?

 Individuals with bipolar disorder cannot cope with out-of-control thoughts and emotions.
 Genetics, environmental factors, and an imbalance of neurotransmitters are all thought to be causes of BPD.
 Too much or too little dopamine, serotonin and norepinephrine in the brain disrupts thought processes and a person’s ability to regulate emotions.
-Unless those with BPD receive pharmocological and psychological treatment, symptoms will continue to worsen.
+Unless those with BPD receive pharmacological and psychological treatment, symptoms will continue to worsen.

 Signs of someone experiencing a manic episode can last as long as a week.
 Individuals in manic phases talk constantly, sometimes incoherently, about random subjects.
 They will have grandiose, irrational ideas, an inflated sense of their self-importance and sleep only a few hours a day, if any.